vik235/CodeMixed-Hinglish/README.md

 # CodeMixed-Hinglish
+Note: The datasrt contains profanity.
+Any mention of the dataset is for pure illustration purposes.
 Contains artifacts for training few architecture of neural networks for classifying code mixed Hindi and English (Hinglish) tweets into 3 classes - Offensive, Hateful and Non offensive.

 Folder structure :